Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Introduction

-While mounting the sphere is not a concern in numerical studies, simulations are subject to their own set of challenges.
-The geometry of the problem and the range of scales involved require careful consideration of the mesh and solver to resolve the flow at high Reynolds numbers.
-Because of this complexity, \ac{LES}~\cite{tomboulides1993direct,tomboulides2000numerical,constantinescu2003les,rodriguez2011direct} and \ac{DES}~\cite{constantinescu2003les,constantinescu2004numerical} methods have been favoured over the more computationally expensive \ac{DNS}~\cite{tomboulides1993direct,rodriguez2011direct,rodriguez2013flow,rodriguez2019fluid} to resolve the main features of the flow at high Reynolds numbers.
-In conjunction with the advancement of computational capabilities, these models have extended the feasibility of numerical investigations of the flow over spheres to large Reynolds numbers.
+While mounting the sphere is not a concern in numerical studies, simulations are subject to distinct challenges.
+The problem geometry and the wide range of scales involved require careful consideration of the mesh and solver to accurately resolve the flow at high Reynolds numbers.
+Because of this complexity, \ac{LES}~\cite{tomboulides1993direct,tomboulides2000numerical,constantinescu2003les,rodriguez2011direct} and \ac{DES}~\cite{constantinescu2003les,constantinescu2004numerical} methods have been preferred over the more computationally expensive \ac{DNS}~\cite{tomboulides1993direct,rodriguez2011direct,rodriguez2013flow,rodriguez2019fluid} for resolving the primary features of the flow at high Reynolds numbers.
+In conjunction with the advancement of computational capabilities, these models have expanded the scope of numerical investigations of the flow over spheres to large Reynolds numbers.

-Experimental and numerical studies have examined the development of the flow over spheres over a wide range Reynolds number regimes.
-At low Reynolds number, $Re_D < 20$, the flow in the wake is laminar and axisymmetric, and there is no recirculation~\cite{taneda1956experimental,tomboulides2000numerical}.
+Experimental and numerical studies have examined the development of the flow over spheres over a wide range of Reynolds number regimes.
+At low Reynolds number, $Re_D < 20$, the flow in the wake is laminar and axisymmetric, and recirculation is absent~\cite{taneda1956experimental,tomboulides2000numerical}.
 A small vortex ring forms near the rear stagnation point around $Re_D \approx 25$~\cite{taneda1956experimental}, and elongates in the streamwise direction with increasing Reynolds number.
 This vortex ring begins to oscillate around $Re_D \approx 130$ with a long period, which becomes more prominent at higher Reynolds numbers.
-The recirculation region formed behind the sphere, which exhibits reverse flow in the mean, extends further downstream of the sphere as Reynolds number increases~\cite{johnson1999flow}.
+The recirculation region formed behind the sphere, which exhibits reverse flow in the mean flow, extends further downstream of the sphere as Reynolds number increases~\cite{johnson1999flow}.